-If your financial aid offer includes eligibility for an estimated Graduate PLUS Loan, please be aware that the offer is to your maximum eligibility for the federal Graduate PLUS Loan.
+If your financial aid offer includes Allowance for a Graduate PLUS Loan, please be aware that the offer is to your maximum allowance for the federal Graduate PLUS Loan.
 If you are interested in this federal student loan, you must apply for it at studentaid.gov.
-The PLUS loan application for 2020-2021 will be available to apply for by May 1, 2020.
-If you are not interested in the loan, please decline it by following steps in the section titled Instructions to Make a Decision on Your Financial Aid Offer.
+The PLUS loan application for 2021–2022 will be available by May 1, 2021.
+If you are not interested in the loan, you need to decline it by following steps in the section titled Instructions to Make a Decision on Your Financial Aid Offer.

 If you have been awarded a Federal Direct Loan, such as a Subsidized, Unsubsidized, or a PLUS loan, you must meet the following additional requirements for your loan funds to be credited to your student account:

 - Be enrolled at least half time in degree-applicable coursework.
 Half-time enrollment is defined as 6 credits per semester/term for all students.

 - First-time federal loan borrowers must complete Entrance Counseling, the Direct Loan Master Promissory Note (MPN).

 If you are applying for a Direct PLUS as a graduate/professional student or a parent borrower, you will be required to complete and sign a PLUS MPN that is separate from the one used for Direct Subsidized and Unsubsidized Loans.
 Parents must sign an MPN for each child for whom they are borrowing.

 Aggregate loan limits include annual limits and lifetime aggregate limits.
 Refer to the Annual Direct Loan Limits Chart to view these limits.